Colin1104/Cornell-Research/README.md

   roslaunch openni_launch openni.launch
   make edits in octomap_mapping.launch to set map frame name to: "frame_id" with value "camera_depth_frame" roslaunch octomap_server octomap_mapping.launch

+After starting openni using the command given above, open rviz.
+Then go to Add, then by topic camera/depth/points and add the PointCloud2 to get live data from the kinect.